kurkowski93/agentic-multifile-rag/README.md

 - **Retrieval Effectiveness**: Implement metrics to evaluate retrieval performance such as recall@k and precision@k against human-labeled ground truth
 - **Completeness Evaluation**: Add automated checks to verify that all relevant information from source documents is included in responses
 - **Answer Quality Monitoring**: Implement systematic evaluation of final responses through sampling and human review or automated metrics comparing responses to source material
+- **RAG Evaluation Framework**: Incorporate libraries like RAGAS to measure the effectiveness of the RAG system from different perspectives (faithfulness, answer relevancy, context relevancy, etc.)

 These verification mechanisms would ensure the reliability and accuracy of the entire pipeline, especially for critical technical documentation where precision is paramount.